A Cognitive Neuroscience Approach to the Early Identification of Autism

-A lot of times I’m the only person in the room who understands that my brother isn’t just being “grouchy” or “antisocial”; he actually has a hard time understanding why people are asking him certain questions and expecting certain reaction.
+A lot of times I’m the only person in the room who understands that my brother isn’t just being “grouchy” or “antisocial”; he actually has a hard time understanding why people are asking him certain questions and expecting certain reactions.
 So I end up acting like an interpreter, telling him things like, “Well, when someone asks you who your favorite band is, it’s not because they’re trying to force you to pick THE ONE favorite.
 It’s usually more because they don’t know you, they don’t know what you like to talk about, and a lot of people like to talk about bands.
 And they’re hoping that you’ll like a band they also like so they can talk to you about it.
 You can tell them that you don’t like to pick favorites or mention more than one band.
 But you should probably say SOMETHING other than ‘I don’t know’.”

 My mild social-development delay sucked when I was a kid/teenager, but it made me a lot more empathetic to my brother who has more severe trouble with social stuff.